 - Grate cucumber with large holes on box grater.

-- Squeeze the grated cucumber through a sieve to remove excess moisture.
-Make sure you squeeze it very thoroughly to get as much liquid out as possible. * You should get about 1 ¼ cup grated cucumber when you are done; if there is less, that's fine. *Pat dry with a paper towel.
+- Squeeze the grated cucumber through a sieve to remove excess liquid.
+Make sure you squeeze it very thoroughly to get as much liquid out as possible. * You should get about 1 ¼ cup grated cucumber when you are done; if there is less, that's fine. *Pat dry with a paper towel.1 -long seedless English cucumber (about 1 ¼ cups grated cucumber, when liquid is squeezed out)

 - Then transfer the squeezed cucumber to a serving bowl.

-- Add everything else (the yogurt, olive oil, dill, fresh lemon juice (juice from one whole lemon, lemon juice from concentrate, garlic and salt) to the bowl, and stir to blend.
+- Add everything else (the yogurt, olive oil, dill, fresh lemon juice (juice from one whole lemon, lemon juice from concentrate, garlic and salt) to the bowl, and stir to blend.1 ¼ cup plain, non-fat Greek yogurt, 1 whole lemon (you'll use the juice from the entire lemon), 3 tablespoons extra-virgin olive oil, 2 tablespoons chopped fresh dill, 1 tablespoon lemon juice from concentrate, 1 tablespoon white vinegar, 3 cloves garlic, 1 teaspoon fine sea salt

 - Taste and add additional salt, if necessary.